-Points accumulated from course tests (see below) during the year are added to the total number of points from the exam test (in every term): 4 courses x 5 points = maximum 20 points.
-Therefore, it is very good to have the best possible result from the continuous tests.
-These points are not added to point counts from individual subjects, but to the total number of points from the whole test.
+The points gained from the course tests (see below) during the year are added to the total number of points from the exam test (in each term): 4 courses x 5 points = maximum 20 points.
+Therefore, it is very good to have the best possible results from the course tests.
+These points are not added to the point counts from individual subjects but to the total number of points from the whole test.